-Following the snap General Election in 2017, Mark Thompson invited me onto his politics podcast to get an outsider’s view of the fairly crazy events.
-I was a bit nervous as I was up against some proper heavyweight political thinkers (Mark, Emma Burnell and Nick Denys), but did manage to get in some thoughts on how many times Jeremy Corbyn has said ‘Shabba!’.
+Following the snap General Election in 2017, I was invited onto this politics podcast to get an outsider’s view of the fairly crazy events.
+I was a bit nervous as I was up against some proper heavyweight political thinkers (Mark Thompson, Emma Burnell and Nick Denys), but did manage to get in some thoughts on how many times Jeremy Corbyn has said ‘Shabba!’.

 Music Mill FM – ‘Going To ITV’

 In response to a week of high profile political defections, Mark Thompson got me on to his show to talk about what happened when TV stars and even entire programmes switched channels and why it never seems to end well.
 Needless to say, a certain chat show host’s name did come up…

 Music Mill FM – Victoria Wood